Dispute Los Angeles Parking Tickets From Your Mobile Phone

 According to this thread, officials will take into consideration any unusual circumstances and send you a copy of your infraction in any case.
 As soon as you receive it, deal with the ticket.

 Before deciding to pay, fight the ticket.
 DoNotPay will help you in your dispute.
 If you have no options left, then your last resort is to pay the fines through the numerous channels enumerated above.
-Download DoNotPay for iOS or use it in your web browser to contest your parking tickets in no time!
+Use it in your web browser to contest your parking tickets in no time!

 Will my car insurance go up upon the receipt of a citation?